nolanbconaway/nolanbconaway.github.io/_posts/2019-3-24-poisson-etest.md

 The question is: How likely are we to obtain those data under the assumption that there was no change in overall CPC?

-That question specifies the null hypothesis: the two periods of data were generated form the same distribution.
+That question specifies the null hypothesis: the two periods of data were generated from the same distribution.
 Under the alternative hypothesis the test period data might have a greater or lesser CPC.

 The [Poisson Exact Test](http://www.ucs.louisiana.edu/~kxk4695/JSPI-04.pdf) (E-Test) is a hypothesis test for answering this kind of question.
 In R, you can use [`poisson.test`](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/poisson.test.html), which implements the similar but inexact Poisson C-Test.
 But in Python, no such implementation exists.